Skip to main content

 9. Assign training materials

-Now that your new hire feels more comfortable with the workplace and the people, it’s time to get them immersed in their job.
-A clearly outlined training schedule can make them feel more prepared and excited for what’s ahead.
+Now that your new hire feels comfortable with the place and the people, it’s time for the actual work.
+A clear training schedule makes them feel prepared instead of overwhelmed on day one.

 Training materials may include: